beckermr/stackvana-core/README.md

 ## Known Build Issues

-1. Builds of some packages on OSX from source currently fail.
-These are currently `doxygen` and `pex_exceptions`.
+1. Builds of some/most packages on OSX from source with `conda`'s compilers currently fail.
+The currently known packages are `doxygen`, `pex_exceptions`, `starlink_ast` and `astshim`.
+   There are probably a lot more.

 2. When building `astrometry.net`, you need to remove the `-I{CONDA_PREFIX}/include` options from `CPPFLAGS`, `CFLAGS`, `CXXFLAGS`, `DEBUG_CPPFLAGS`, `DEBUG_CFLAGS`,